-- Look at the Graduate Coursework Timetable to see what courses are offered and when they are offered.
+- Look at the Masters program timetable to see when courses are offered and which stream they are relevant for.

 LAWS8586 Law and Legal Institutions is a compulsory course for this program and should be completed first.

-If you do not have an area of specilisation in mind, we highly recommend you choose your three remaining electives from the fundamentals suite of courses listed below.
+If you are unsure what area of law you may wish to specialise in (or if you do not wish to specialise) we suggest you choose your three electives courses from the fundamentals suite of courses listed below.
 This will give you a fantastic overview of all areas of law and open up your options if you decide to progress to an LLM.